 The organic change presented above includes the reduction to revenues for the year ended December 31, 2016 related to the fair value adjustment for deferred revenue made during purchase accounting for the Merger.
 If this revenue had not been reduced, the constant currency change would have been an increase of 9% and the organic change would have been an increase of 2%, respectively, for the year ended December 31, 2016.

-Definitions of Constant Currency Change and Organic Change are included in the section entitled 'Non-GAAP Financial Measures' below.
+Definitions of Constant Currency Change and Organic Change are included in the section entitled 'Non-GAAP Financial Measures' in this Form 10-K.

 Costs of Providing Services